 A student who has been dismissed or who has been denied admission or readmission to the graduate program and who wishes to appeal the decision of the GAPR Committee, may seek recourse through the following procedure.
 The student submits a request to the Chairperson of the GAPR Committee requesting reconsideration and stating his/her reasons for disagreement with the decision of the committee.
 A letter to the Chairperson of the GAPR Committee must accompany this request and include the following: an explanation for the situation in which the grade(s) occurred (if applicable), rationale for starting or continuing in the program, and a plan of action for future academic success.
-If the decision of the Committee is to deny the petition for re-admission, the student may seek mediation by the Dean of the School of Nursing.
+If the decision of the School of Nursing.
 Should the student still feel dissatisfied with the results of these actions, he/she may request a review of the School of Nursing Graduate Education Committee, which is comprised of all faculty who teach in the graduate programs.
 The decision of that body is final.